akshay-podagatlapalli/continuumARM/README.md

-## Python Script
+## Python

-The Python script uses OpenCV and MediaPipe to capture and process webcam video data to track the position of a hand.
-The script calculates the wrist's coordinates and sends this data through a serial port.
+The Python source code uses the OpenCV and MediaPipe libraries to capture and process webcam video data to track the position of a hand.
+The code calculates the palm's coordinates and sends this data through a serial port.

 ## Arduino Script

-The Arduino script receives the coordinate data from the Python script and uses it to control two servo motors, mapping the hand's position to the servos' movements.
+The Arduino code receives the coordinate data from the Python script and uses it to control two servo motors, mapping the hand's position to the servos' movements.

 ## Requirements